These lessons, by one of our most consistent FaithWriters' Challenge Champions, should not be missed. So we're making a permanent home for them here.

 “Slice of life” refers to a short story (or a narrative poem) that contains a very short sequence of events.
 The term is actually a metaphor; imagine a very sharp knife actually cutting a tiny and very thin slice from the whole of a person’s experiences.
 That little section, in a writer’s hands, would be a slice of life story.

 The Writing Challenge is tailor-made for slice of life stories.
 How many of us have bemoaned the fact that we didn’t have enough words to fully develop our entries?
 One solution is to write a slice of life.
 In such a story, you don’t have to worry about extensive plot development, and there’s little or no exposition.
 You can forget all of my nifty lessons on conflict—there’s not much of that either (however, see point #4 below).

 So…if there’s no plot to speak of, no exposition, little conflict, no resolution—what’s in a slice of life?
 Well, there’s a character, obviously…maybe two, but no more than that.
 So if you write a slice of life, you’ll definitely want to work on characterization.
 Ask yourself—what happened in this particular moment that I can use to show my reader what my character is like?

 A slice of life story is also a fine place to work on atmosphere, but don’t spend the whole story describing the draperies.
-It’s a slice of life
+It’s a slice of life, after all.